-- Mature compost mixed with two parts topsoil and one part sand makes an excellent seed-raising or potting mix
+- Mature, sifted compost mixed with two parts topsoil and one part sand is great for seed raising or potting mix.

-- Compost gives newly-planted trees and shrubs a good start.
-Mix one or two buckets of compost into the soil prior to planting
+- Compost gives newly planted trees and shrubs a good start.
+Mix one or two buckets of compost into the soil before planting.

-- Compost shouldn’t be too acidic.
-Try a light sprinkling of dolomite or lime every few layers
+- Compost shouldn't be too acidic.
+Make sure you add enough brown material to ensure airflow.
+Try a light sprinkling of dolomite or lime every few layers.

-- Dampen your heap regularly in summer to maintain a consistency of a squeezed out sponge - moist but not soggy
+- Dampen your heap regularly in summer.
+It should have the consistency of a squeezed out sponge - moist but not soggy.

-- Compost is mature when it has darkened and has a crumbly soil-like material with a pleasant odour
+- Compost is mature when it's dark and has a crumbly soil-like texture with a pleasant odour.

 - Vegetable/fruit scraps or peelings